CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/CKAD1.md

 # 9. Storage

 ## 9.1.
 Why do I need volumes?
+X

-- Pods are ephemeral
+- Storage for a specific pod
-- Volumes are long-lasting and can store the data for the pod
+- Enables data sharing between containers in pod

 ## 9.2.
 What is a Volume Mount